wesleywerner/mvc-game-design/README.md

 # The Code

-Now we can implement our MVC pattern in [Python](http://python.org).
+We will implement our pattern in [Python](#references).
 We will create the Model, the View and the Controller.
 We will also create the file that hosts instances of each and links them together.

-We will use the [PyGame](http://pygame.org) library for our View's graphics.
-The whole MVC design will allow us to replace PyGame with another graphics library if that is our wish.
-The game's behaviour will stay the same since the View does not control how the game runs, cutting out many potential bugs when refactoring another View.
+We will use the [PyGame](#references) library for our View's graphics.
+The MVC design will allow us to replace PyGame with another graphics library if that is our wish.
+The game's behaviour will stay the same since the View does not control how the game runs, cutting out many potential bugs when implementing another View.

 _our coding style is taken from [PEP 8](#references).
 Read it. :)_